arsmentis/arsmentis/source/services/index.markdown

 * Consulting - We'll work together to turn your idea into a viable solution
 * Development - Once we've found a solution, I can make it a reality
+* Analysis - I can propose enhancements and solutions to problems through careful analysis of your existing applications and infrastructure
 * Support - I stand by my software; if a bug is my fault, I’ll fix it for free

 IT Solutions